 - Examine the battery, charger, and connectors for excessive wear or damage each time you charge the battery.
 If the damage is detected, do not use the charger or the battery until you have replaced the worn or damaged part.”

-These are more or fewer instructions on what to do in very specific situations; as we said earlier in the article, Power Wheels are safe, but only adults (or older teenager siblings) should handle the battery if it ever needs to be handled.
+These are more or fewer instructions on what to do in very specific situations; as I said earlier in the article, Power Wheels are safe, but only adults (or older teenager siblings) should handle the battery if it ever needs to be handled.